TSedlar/GridWM/README.md

 ## Standard running

 Map the `gridwm` command to a key combination to run it on the currently active window.
+(Suggested to use `xbindkeys` and `xbindkeys-config`)

 ## Profiles